After fearsome dust storm rips Phoenix area, trees cleaned up and power restored

 “It’s not going to make a big dent,” Frieders said.

-Parts of southeast and north-central Arizona, meanwhile, have had a fair amount of rain, according to meteorologist Mark O’Malley with the National Weather Service in Phoenix.
+Parts of southeast and north-central Arizona, meanwhile, have had a fair amount of rain, according to meteorologist Mark O’Malley with the weather service in Phoenix.

 “But that’s typical for a monsoon, very hit and miss,” he said.